-Parent Resources for ONE Great Youth Sports Experience.
+Parent Code of Conduct for ONE Great Youth Sports Experience.

 The youth sports experience is like a three legged stool.
 It depends on the Coach, Player AND Parent to support a great experience.
 If any one of three legs is missing, the stool falls over.

 The Parent spends more time with the young athlete than anyone else, and setting the tone for Youth Sports as a development and recreational zone is paramount to the youth sports experience.
 As a parent, you can help define the youth sports experience by promoting good behaviors and setting expectations correctly throughout the season:

 Encouragement, not criticism.
 These are kids – they make mistakes and they need continuous reinforcement from their parents and coaches to keep trying.

 Praise of effort and focus, not analysis of performance.
 Repetition is the name of the game when learning new skills.
 Much like when your player first learned to walk, celebrate the little victories that will give them the reinforcement they need to keep progressing.
 Parents and Coaches should praise the effort of the player, not the result.
 If the coach teaches proper mechanics at practice and the parent practices with the player at home, the results will come.
 So praise the effort that will produce the result.